 Mark Harding is an Assistant Professor in the Department of Political Science at the University of Guelph.
+He also is the Program Chair for Justice and Legal Studies.
 Professor Harding completed his graduate work in Political Science (MA, PhD) at the University of Calgary.

 Harding, Mark S., and Rainer Knopff.
 (2013).
 Constitutionalizing Everything: The Role of "Charter Values."
 Review of Constitutional Studies, 18.2, 141-160.